Frequently asked questions

 1. Is the P&P program for me?

 Experienced staff report that the program provides a good opportunity for reflection and renewal as teachers.
 It is also particularly suitable for beginning academics, graduate students and less experienced staff.
-The program forms part of the Graduate Certificate taught by Institute for Teaching and Learning (ITL) staff, so if you are interested in that course, you would have to complete the P&P program first.
-University policy now requires many new staff to complete the program as a condition of their appointment.

 2. Who can do the program?

 The program is designed for teaching staff of the University.

 The P&P program is free if you are a member of staff at the University.